mdfiaz/logly.zig/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ""
+title: "[FEATURE] "
-labels: enhancement
+labels: ["enhancement", "triage"]
-assignees: ""
+assignees: []
----
+body:
+  - type: textarea
+    id: problem
+    attributes:
+      label: Problem Description

-**Is your feature request related to a problem?
-Please describe.**
+      description: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+      placeholder: A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+    validations:
+      required: true

+  - type: textarea
+    id: solution
+    attributes:
+      label: Proposed Solution
-**Describe the solution you'd like**
+      description: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      placeholder: A clear and concise description of what you want to happen.
+    validations:
+      required: true

+  - type: textarea
+    id: alternatives
+    attributes:
+      label: Alternative Solutions
-**Describe alternatives you've considered**
+      description: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      placeholder: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+    validations:
+      required: false

+  - type: textarea
+    id: use-case
+    attributes:
+      label: Use Case
+      description: How would this feature be used?
+      placeholder: Describe a specific use case or scenario where this feature would be helpful.
+    validations:
+      required: false

+  - type: dropdown
+    id: priority
+    attributes:
+      label: Priority
+      description: How important is this feature to you?
+      options:
+        - "Nice to have"
+        - "Would be helpful"
+        - "Important for my use case"
+        - "Critical/blocking my work"
+    validations:
+      required: true

+  - type: dropdown
+    id: complexity
+    attributes:
+      label: Estimated Complexity
+      description: How complex do you think this feature would be to implement?
+      options:
+        - "Simple (small changes)"
+        - "Medium (moderate changes)"
+        - "Complex (significant changes)"
+        - "Very Complex (major rewrite)"
+        - "Not sure"
+    validations:
+      required: false

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional Context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.
+      placeholder: |
+        - Mockups or diagrams
+        - Links to similar features in other projects
+        - Performance requirements
+        - Compatibility considerations
+    validations:
+      required: false

+  - type: dropdown
+    id: contribution-interest
+    attributes:
+      label: Contribution Interest
+      description: Are you interested in implementing this feature?
+      options:
+        - "No, I just want to suggest it"
+        - "Yes, I can implement this"
+        - "Maybe, I'd like to contribute but need guidance"
+        - "Not sure yet"
+    validations:
+      required: true

+  - type: checkboxes
+    id: checklist
+    attributes:
+      label: Checklist
+      description: Please confirm the following
+      options:
+        - label: I have searched for similar feature requests and couldn't find any
+          required: true
+        - label: This feature would benefit other users, not just me
+          required: true